omtorano/Exports-Metatranscriptomics/README.md

 cd /proj/marchlab/projects/EXPORTS/metatranscriptomics/

-### mkdir makes a directory, here I am making the directory HighYield2020 and another directory within that called Reads on the following line
+### mkdir makes a directory, here I am making the directory HighYield2020 and subdirectory Reads

-mkdir HighYield2020
 mkdir HighYield2020/Reads

 ### the beginning of the directions from Genewiz - connect to their server via sftp using the email in the instructions